BoogieMonsta/SupaFlex/README.md

 - [ ]  Close / Far (filters, reverb, saturation)
 - [ ]  Hard / Soft (compression, saturation)
 - [ ]  HiFi / LoFi (filters, saturation)

-## FIXME

-- [ ] when pressing FF and REW at the same time while playing, TransportState gets stuck on FastForward

 ## How to build